- Location: Raleigh, NC

 - Good knowledge of North Carolina politics and non-partisan issue advocacy.

-The position is located in Raleigh, North Carolina.
-However, regular travel across North Carolina will be required for this position.
+Location: The position is located in Raleigh, North Carolina.
+However, regular (average of once per week) travel across North Carolina will be required for this position.